JuehanWang/PM566-Midterm/Midterm.md

 |Wisconsin      |           28448|                      0.089|                 3373184|                              0.290|
 |Wyoming        |            2924|                      0.100|                  251662|                              0.219|

-Table 1  Number and proportion of deaths and fully vaccined people

 * We can see that the three states that have the highest deaths are California, Texas and Florida, which have 221,775, 218,261 and 169,626, respectively.
 Also, the three states that have the highest proportion of deaths in total deaths are New Jersey, Mississippi and Connecticut, which are 16.4%, 14.7% and 14%, respectively.
 As for the condition of fully vaccined, the three states that have the highest number are California, Texas and New York, which are 23,996,305, 15,347,006 and 12,850,740, respectively.
 Additionally, the three states that have the highest proportion of fully vaccined in the population are Vermont, Maine and Connecticut, which are 35.4%, 35.2% and 35.1%, respectively.